the digital twin for the ecosystem we want to protect

 However, much of the world’s information remains scattered across the globe, stored in different formats.
 It's not always accessible, well-known, or even shared.
 Without a structured and shared data-managing system, it’s often difficult to find information, or even to know what information exists.

-WFCRC is working in alignment with other major organizations such as the United Nations, Mission Blue, The Living Oceans Foundation, and others in effort to address key knowledge gaps and better share the reef science through a diverse range of partnerships, not only to support immediate action and first-response plans, but to assist in long-term solutions for healthy oceans and ecosystems as well.
+WFCRC is working in alignment with other major organizations such as the United Nations, Mission Blue, The Living Oceans Foundation, I.CARE, Ocean Rescue Alliance, and others in effort to address key knowledge gaps and better share the reef science through a diverse range of partnerships, not only to support immediate action and first-response plans, but to assist in long-term solutions for healthy oceans and ecosystems as well.

 To be successful, on-going, site-specific attention is required to maintain current levels of reef presence and prevent future decline.
 With data gathering and sharing, education, and long-term partnerships with divers, conservationists, the science community and local governments, decision-makers may be able to implement data-driven actions that can promote sustainable reef conservation.

-By mashing up mutable information layers, previously unknown events, trends, patterns and trouble spots become visible, allowing better decisions to be made based on real-time data.
+By mashing up mutable information layers, previously unknown events, trends, patterns, and trouble spots become visible, allowing better decisions to be made on real-time data.

 With location-based digital stream tracing, alerts from gaging stations and other pollution and sediment sources, GIS mobile maps can give local communities a heads up on impending events, like sediment flows, for example.